Actions More Important Than Words

 In the digital age, public relations disasters can strike at any time.
-No brand is immune from a negative social media post that is gaining traction or an unfavorable news story, and when an incident like this occurs, it’s imperative to act quickly and decisively to address it.
+No brand is immune from a negative social media post that is gaining traction or an unfavorable news story, and when an incident like this occurs, it’s imperative to act quickly and decisively to save lives and reputations.

 When a PR crisis erupts, the first hours and the first steps are critical.
 What you do during this period can determine how quickly your organization recovers – or if it recovers.